cao-jacky/personal_portfolio/docs/index.md

 title: Jacky Cao
 ---

 Hello!
 I am a research engineer with five years of experience in data analysis, IoT, and augmented reality.
+Currently looking for work opportunities, please reach out if I seem like a suitable fit for your team!

 ## Summary